olcf/olcf-user-docs/systems/frontier_user_guide.rst

     hipcc requires the ROCm Toolclain, See :ref:`exposing-the-rocm-toolchain-to-your-programming-environment`

 .. note::
-   Information about compiling code for different XNACK modes (which control page migration between GPU and CPU memory) can be found :ref:`here <compiling-hip-kernels-for-xnack-modes>`.
+   Information about compiling code for different XNACK modes (which control page migration between GPU and CPU memory) can be found in the :ref:`compiling-hip-kernels-for-xnack-modes` section.

 HIP + OpenMP CPU Threading